-The New York City Economic Development Corporation (EDC) completed phase 1A - the demolition and abatement of an abandoned shed and planning and design work for phase 1B - the upland park construction in 2021.
-EDC agreed to take on a portion of the East Side Coastal Resiliency Project (ESCR) as there will be significant overlap between the two projects.
-Sewer work is essential to the area improvement and has to be done before much of the planned Pier 42 upland work can move forward.
-Sewer reinforcement work is ongoing as the contractor has moved forward with the original design intent of replacing the sewer segments.
-The sewer contract is anticipated to be complete by the end of year.
-Concurrently, EDC and their Engineering consultants continue communicating with multiple agencies (EDC, DPR, DDC-ESCR, NYCDOT-OCMC, DEP, DOT to name a few) and the contractors on all aspects of this extremely complicated project that involves scope and logistical conflicts and a significant number of permits required.
-EDC held multiple walkthroughs with The Department of Parks and Recreation to identify punch list items in preparation for opening the Pier deck to the public in October.
-The upland park is still targeted to be completed by the summer of 2023.
-Approximately \$303,000 in reimbursement requests were paid from this activity during the past quarter and a reimbursement request for \$99,000 was recently processed with payment expected shortly.
+The New York City Economic Development Corporation (EDC) completed phase 1A - the demolition and abatement of an abandoned shed and planning and design work for phase 1B the upland park construction in 2021.
+EDC agreed to take on a portion of the East Side Coastal Resiliency Project (ESCR) as there will be significant overlap between the LMDC funded and ESCR projects.
+Sewer work is essential to the area improvement and has to be completed before parts of the planned Pier 42 upland work can move forward.
+The sewer connection work on site is now substantially complete while utility coordination with Con Edison will continue throughout the project.
+CCTV recording of the sewers was performed prior to installing the sewer lining.
+Con Edison (ConEd) was scheduling the installation of sleeves at the steam pipe stemming from the ConEd shaft.
+ConEd completed their portion of the work at the ConEd vault and continued to wrap up their remaining work.
+Unfortunately, a water main leak was identified when work was performed at Jackson Street.
+DEP was notified that emergency repairs were performed and a temporary solution was found while a more permanent solution is determined.
+One contractor continued to pour and complete the pathways within the park while another installed all of the solar light foundations, poles and solar panels at the site.
+The upland project kickoff took place with the artist to review scope and schedule.
+The construction manager and contractors informed EDC of schedule impacts due to past and present delays encountered including planting season restrictions and proposed having a phased opening of the park.
+Concurrently, EDC and their Engineering consultants continued communicating with multiple agencies (DPR, DDC-ESCR, NYCDOT-OCMC, DEP, DO, etc.) and the contractors on all aspects of this extremely complicated project that involves scope and logistical conflicts and a significant number of required permits.
+The first phase opening will be in the summer with the next phase to open in late October or November 2023.
+During the first quarter of 2023 approximately \$608,000 in reimbursement requests were paid from this activity and approximately \$1,163,000 in reimbursement requests were paid from another Pier 42 activity in LMDC's other grant.

-This Report Period Cumulative Actual Total / Expected
+This Report Period Cumulative Actual Total / Expected Total Total of public facilities 0 7/1

-Total Total

-of public facilities 0 7/1